hobson/hobson.github.io/_posts/2015-04-25-Graph-Theory-Basics-and-Advanced-Speech-Recognition-with-Neural-Nets.md

 Then there are two main forks in the "decision tree" when you encounter a one of the two main classes of "difficult problems."

 1. Significant nonlinearities (logistic Regrssion will fail)
-    a.
-Try adding nonlinearities (kernels or transformations) to your LR, SVM
+    1. Try adding nonlinearities (kernels or transformations) to your LR, SVM
-    b.
-Pursue neural nets or other nonlinear techniques
+    2. Pursue neural nets or other nonlinear techniques
 2. High dimensionality
-    a.
-If you need all the dimensions (e.g. image processing), use convolutional neural nets to segment the dimensions
+    1. If you need all the dimensions (e.g. image processing), use convolutional neural nets to segment the dimensions
-    b.
-If your data is sparsely influentual (e.g. bioinformatics) -- shrink most weights down to zero to extract strongest influencers
+    2. If your data is sparsely influentual (e.g. bioinformatics) -- shrink most weights down to zero to extract strongest influencers
-    c.
-Use probabilistic matrix factorization and SVD extract latent features.
+    3. Use probabilistic matrix factorization and SVD extract latent features.

 Neural Nets for Speech
 ----------------------